 This learned society was set up in 1804 by Sir James Mackintosh to encourage field of Asian studies and to promote useful knowledge about India.
 The literary Society of Bombay which was initially named as the Bombay Branch of Royal Asiatic Society (BBRAS) was an important extension of the Royal Asiatic Society of Great Britain and Ireland till 1954 and renamed as the Asiatic Society of Bombay after the separation.

 The Town Hall of the Asiatic Society of Bombay was built in 1830, much later than the establishment of the main society and now declared as a heritage structure.
-The architecture of the Town Hall was influenced by the classical Greek and Roman architecture.
 The beautiful building was once stated as the most significant structure yet erected in India by Sir John Malcom, the then governor of Bombay.

 The Gateway of India